diku-dk/futhark-ad-sc22/README.md

 * `futhark/`: a Git submodule containing the Futhark compiler extended with support for AD.
 This is the compiler used for the artifact, and can be used to (re)produce the `bin/futhark` executable with `make bin/futhark -B`.

+* `tmp/`: used for storing raw results from running the benchmarks.
+  (ADBench contains its own temporary directory.)